accessibility-luxembourg/accessibilite.public.lu/content/en/cahier-des-charges.md

 It should be noted that the ORGANISM reserves the right to call on an external service provider, with expertise in digital accessibility, to support it throughout all phases of the project.

-In this case, the service provider will be the technical contact with the TITLEE's teams for all matters relating to accessibility and compliance with the RAWeb or RAAM for the entire project.
+In this case, the service provider will be the technical contact with the CONTRACT HOLDER's teams for all matters relating to accessibility and compliance with the RAWeb or RAAM for the entire project.

 #### Response elements